Mjøndalen IF Fotball

-Mjøndalen IF Fotball – commonly known as Mjøndalen IF, and (especially locally) Mjøndar'n or MIF – is the football department of Mjøndalen IF.
-Founded in 1910, the club is located in Mjøndalen, Viken, Norway.
+Mjøndalen IF Fotball – commonly known as Mjøndalen IF, and colloquially as Mjøndar'n or MIF – is the football department of Mjøndalen IF.
+Founded in 1910, the club is located in Mjøndalen, Buskerud, Norway.
 The team plays its home matches in the 4,350-capacity Consto Arena.
 Mjøndalen competes in Obos Ligaen, the second tier in the Norwegian football league system having been relegated from the Eliteserien at the end of the 2021 season.

 History

 First era

 Mjøndalen reached the final of the 1924 Norwegian Cup where they lost 3–0 against Odd.
 In the 1930s, Mjøndalen won the Norwegian Cup three times; 1933, 1934 and 1937.
 They also lost three finals; in 1931, 1936 and 1938.

 Second era and European debut

 As runners-up in the 1968 Norwegian Cup, Mjøndalen men's football team represented Norway in the European Cup Winners' Cup in the following 1969–70 season.
 They were eliminated in the first round by Cardiff City who defeated Mjøndalen 12–2 on aggregate.
 After being promoted to the top division in 1971, Mjøndalen regularly played on the top-tier of Norwegian football in the 1970s and 1980s, and finished second in 1976 and 1986.
 Finishing runners-up in the league qualified them to represent Norway in the UEFA Cup the following season.